laanh200/CS476-Project/README.md

 *	Run advertisement at the bottom.
 *	The ability to export the scorecard into CSV.
 *	The ability to email or text scorecard to the player.
+* Handicap calculation.
+* Statistics screen.
+* Notifications to link to the rounds in progress.

 ## License